Compare BPO firms, contingency auditors, CPA delivery, and white-label CAM audit software for partner firms serving commercial real estate clients.

 BPO firms handle volume better, but their per-hour billing compounds quickly across large portfolios.
 A 100-location portfolio at $1,000 per audit runs $100,000 per reconciliation cycle, before any escalation to contingency review for the locations where BPO found issues.

 Software scales differently.
-At $79 per audit, a 100-location portfolio runs $4,900 for a full first-pass review, identifying which locations have findings and prioritizing where to invest further resources, whether that means generating dispute letter drafts in-platform or escalating specific locations to a contingency firm.
+A partner-first workflow lets the firm run a first-pass review across a portfolio, identify which locations have findings, and prioritize where to invest further resources, whether that means generating dispute letter drafts in-platform or escalating specific locations to a contingency firm.

-For portfolio-level audit strategy covering franchise and multi-location operations, see the portfolio CAM audit guide.
+For portfolio-level audit strategy covering franchise and multi-location operations, see the franchise CAM overcharge guide.

 What does it cost to outsource a CAM audit?

 The cost to outsource a CAM audit depends on the provider type.
 BPO firms like Springbord charge $50 to $200 per hour, with a single-location audit typically running $500 to $2,000.
 CPA firms charge $200 to $400 per hour, with a minimum engagement of $2,500 to $5,000.
 Contingency-based audit firms charge 25% to 40% of recovered amounts, with no upfront fee.
-CAMAudit software charges $79 for a single audit, $179 for three, or $249 for five, with results in under 15 minutes.
+CAMAudit uses partner plans and revenue-share options for firms that want to deliver the workflow under their own brand.

 How long does an outsourced CAM audit take?

 Timelines vary by provider.
 BPO firms typically deliver results within 2 to 6 weeks per reconciliation cycle, depending on document availability and portfolio size.
 Contingency-based audit firms typically take 3 to 9 months from engagement to resolution, partly because the formal dispute process takes time and partly because they work multiple clients simultaneously.
-CAMAudit software returns a complete finding report in under 15 minutes.
+CAMAudit gives partner teams a faster branded review workflow once client intake is complete.

 Can I outsource CAM audits to offshore BPO firms?